ssagear/stampfig/README.md

 # stampfig

-For "stamping" figures with their origin code location.
+For "stamping" figures with their origin code path.